bnolens/react-flex-slick/README.md

   because we dont support them in first place.
 - dots, dotClass - works almost as expected.
 Instead of dotClass on slider give it as className in the `Dots` component
+- ttb - Top to bottom transitions for vertical sliding

 **Remaining**: slidesToShow, slidesToScroll, accessibility, rtl, pauseOnHover, pauseOnDotsHover, responsive, swipeToSlide, slide, variableWidth, centerMode,